 Further, the command will create an APK file for the demo app.

 As you execute this command an APK file is generated in the “build/app/outputs/apk/” directory.
 It is the file we will use for testing in the AI testbot without any configuration.

 AI Testbot Started:

-So, once you select the target devices, and upload the file, then the AI bot run tests.
+So, once you select the target devices, and upload the file, then the AI bot runs tests.
 The test can be given additional user credentials and other configurations.

 After a quick automated test, the dashboard shows all the relevant results.
 It includes videos, screenshots, and other information.

 Here, we have performed a regular sanity test for a demo app.
-But, with extensive testing tools from Flutter and such AI testbot, you can perform more comprehensive tests.
-Though there are compatibility issues on many Flutter testing with such cloud-based testing.
+But, with extensive testing tools from Flutter and such an AI testbot, you can perform more comprehensive tests.
+Though there are compatibility issues on many Flutter tests with such cloud-based testing.

 As we move forward, auto testing is getting more traction.
 We have already seen how CI/CD(Continuous Integration/ Continuous Delivery) are automated with AI-based applications.
 The auto testing paradigm in Flutter apps is going through a similar transition.
 So, if you want faster testing with the best results, you should consider AI-based Flutter App testing!

 How to Auto testing your Flutter Apps using Artificial Intelligence?